hirespace/HackKings/README.md

 HeightInMetres | bool | Whether the height is in metres IsPrime | bool | Whether the venue is prime
-IsPartner | bool | Whether the venue is partner IsFilter | bool | Whether this is a new venue
+IsPartner | bool | Whether the venue is partner
+IsNew | bool | Whether this is a new venue

 ## OData
 On the `Api/Venues`, `Api/Spaces` and `Api/Usages` endpoints, you can add OData queries to further filter the infomation by any field, sort the data, skip, top and do much more.
 You can view a detailed document of how to do this here: https://msdn.microsoft.com/en-gb/library/gg309461.aspx